Efficient Learning in Non-Stationary Linear Markov Decision Processes: Abstract

 We study episodic reinforcement learning in non-stationary linear (a.k.a. low-rank) Markov Decision Processes (MDPs), \textit{i.e}, both the reward and transition kernel are linear with respect to a given feature map and are allowed to evolve either slowly or abruptly over time.
 For this problem setting, we propose \textsc{opt-wlsvi} an optimistic model-free algorithm based on weighted least squares value iteration which uses exponential weights to smoothly forget data that are far in the past.
-We show that our algorithm, when competing against the best policy at each time, achieves a regret that is upped bounded by $\widetilde{\mathcal{O}}(d^{7/6}H^2 \Delta^{1/3} K^{2/3})$ where $d$ is the dimension of the feature space, $H$ is the planning horizon, $K$ is the number of episodes and $\Delta$ is a suitable measure of non-stationarity of the MDP.
-This is the first regret bound for non-stationary reinforcement learning with linear function approximation.
+We show that our algorithm, when competing against the best policy at each time, achieves a regret that is upper bounded by $\widetilde{\mathcal{O}}(d^{5/4}H^2 \Delta^{1/4} K^{3/4})$ where $d$ is the dimension of the feature space, $H$ is the planning horizon, $K$ is the number of episodes and $\Delta$ is a suitable measure of non-stationarity of the MDP.
+Moreover, we point out technical gaps in the study of forgetting strategies in non-stationary linear bandits setting made by previous works and we propose a fix to their regret analysis.